mattermost/docs/source/onboard/system-admin-roles.rst

 *Available in legacy Mattermost Enterprise Edition E20*

-From v5.28, System Admins can use the command line to assign roles that permit members to have admin access to specified areas of the System Console.
-This allows members of your organization to perform certain administrative tasks without providing them with access to all system administrative capabilities.
+System Admins can assign roles that permit granular user access to specific of the System Console.
+These system roles enable users to perform certain administrative tasks without requiring access to all system administration areas.
+System roles never supercede the user's original role or the user's permissions configured by the Permissions scheme.

+- From Mattermost v5.28, System Admins can use the `CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__ to assign roles and privileges.
-From v5.30, System Admins can also use the System Console to manage additional System Admin roles and privileges.
+- From Mattermost v5.30, and in Mattermost Cloud, System Admins can use the System Console to assign and manage roles and privileges.
+- From Mattermost v6.0, the CLI has been deprecated in favor of the `mmctl command line tool <https://docs.mattermost.com/manage/mmctl-command-line-tool.html>`__.

+A System Admin can configure the following system roles:

 - **System Manager:** The System Manager has read/write permissions for management areas of the System Console, such as user management and integrations (excluding permissions).
 This role has read only access to authentication, reporting, and license interfaces.
 - **User Manager:** The User Manager role is able to read/write to all the user management areas (excluding permissions).
 The authentication interface is read only.
-- **Viewer:** This role is able to access all pages of the System Console but has no write access to any pages.
+- **Viewer:** This role is able to view all pages of the System Console, but has no write access to any pages.

 There are two ways to assign roles: